 Education and training requirements for youth counselor jobs vary by employer, and licensing requirements vary by state.
 Entry-level positions in this field typically are open to applicants with a bachelor’s degree.

 The first step for individuals interested in a youth counselor career could be a bachelor’s degree in applied psychology with a concentration in child advocacy.
 Coursework typically includes lifespan development and psychology, multicultural issues, learning and motivation, child psychology and abnormal psychology.
-Completing a practicum or internship under the supervision of an experienced counselor in a school, clinic or social services agency can provide valuable experience and increase career opportunities.
-Volunteering in youth homes and social services centers can also provide quality hands-on experience.
+Completing a practicum or internship under the supervision of an experienced counselor in a school, clinic or social services agency can provide valuable experience and support career opportunities.
+Volunteering in youth homes and social services centers can also provide hands-on experience.

 A degree program in applied psychology should prepare graduates to: